Messerschmitt Me 264: Operational history

-In 1943, the Kriegsmarine withdrew their interest in the Me 264 in favour of the Ju 290 and the planned Ju 390.
-The Luftwaffe indicated preference for the unbuilt Ta 400 and the Heinkel He 277 as Amerikabomber candidates in May 1943, based on their performance estimates.
-Further payments for development work to Messerschmitt AG for its design were stopped.
+In 1943, the Kriegsmarine withdrew their interest in the Me 264, in favour of the Ju 290 and the planned Ju 390.
+The Luftwaffe indicated a preference for the unbuilt Ta 400 and the Heinkel He 277 as Amerikabomber candidates in May 1943, based on their performance estimates.
+In October 1943, Milch officially cancelled development work on the Me 264, so that Messerschmitt could concentrate on other projects, including development and production of the Me 262 jet fighter-bomber.
+No further payments for development work on the Me 264 were made to Messerschmitt AG.

 Late in 1943, the second prototype, Me 264 V2, was destroyed in a bombing attack.
 On 18 July 1944, the first prototype, which had entered service with Transportstaffel 5, was damaged during an Allied bombing raid and was not repaired.
 The third prototype, which was unfinished, was destroyed during the same raid.
-In October 1943, Erhard Milch stopped further Me 264 development, to concentrate on the development and production of the Me 262 jet fighter-bomber.

-Following the cancellation of the competing He 277 in April 1944, on 23 September 1944, work on the Me 264 project was officially cancelled.
-Messerschmitt proposed a six-engine version of the Me 264, the Me 264/6m (or alternately Me 364), but it was never built.
+In April 1944, the competing Junkers project was cancelled.
+Consequently, on 23 September 1944, work on the Me 264 project was officially cancelled.
+Messerschmitt proposed a six-engine version, known as the Me 264/6m or Me 364, which also remained unbuilt.